Rosalind Franklin: King's College London

-In 1950 Franklin was granted a three-year Turner & Newall Fellowship to work at King's College London.
-In January 1951 she started working as a research associate in the Medical Research Council's (MRC) Biophysics Unit, directed by John Randall.
-She was originally appointed to work on X-ray diffraction of proteins and lipids in solution, but Randall redirected Franklin's work to DNA fibres because of new developments in the field, and she was to be the only experienced experimental diffraction researcher at King's at the time.
+In 1950, Franklin was granted a three-year Turner & Newall Fellowship to work at King's College London.
+In January 1951, she started working as a research associate in the Medical Research Council's (MRC) Biophysics Unit, directed by John Randall.
+Franklin was originally appointed to work on X-ray diffraction of proteins and lipids in solution, but Randall redirected her work to DNA fibres because of new developments in the field, and Franklin was to be the only experienced experimental diffraction researcher at King's at the time.
 Randall made this reassignment, even before Franklin started working at King's, because of the pioneering work by DNA researcher Maurice Wilkins, and he reassigned Raymond Gosling, the graduate student who had been working with Wilkins, to be her assistant.

-In 1950 Swiss chemist Rudolf Signer in Berne prepared a highly purified DNA sample from calf thymus.
+In 1950, Swiss chemist Rudolf Signer in Berne prepared a highly purified DNA sample from calf thymus.
 He freely distributed the DNA sample, later referred to as the Signer DNA, in early May 1950 at the meeting of the Faraday Society in London, and Wilkins was one of the recipients.
 Even using crude equipment, Wilkins and Gosling had obtained a good-quality diffraction picture of the DNA sample which sparked further interest in this molecule.
-But Randall had not indicated to them that he had asked Franklin to take over both the DNA diffraction work and guidance of Gosling's thesis.
+However, Randall had not indicated to them that he had asked Franklin to take over both the DNA diffraction work and guidance of Gosling's thesis.
 It was while Wilkins was away on holiday that Randall, in a letter in December 1950, assured Franklin that "as far as the experimental X-ray effort there would be for the moment only yourself and Gosling."
 Randall's lack of communication about this reassignment significantly contributed to the well-documented friction that developed between Wilkins and Franklin.
 When Wilkins returned, he handed over the Signer DNA and Gosling to Franklin.